swerik-project/riksdagen-politicians/README.md

 ### The `test/` directory

-Contains integrity tests related to the riksdagen-politicians repository.
+Contains integrity tests related to the riksdagen-persons repository.

 ### The `quality_estimation/` directory